-The above table shows sensitivity to the hypothetical percentage variations in the functional currency against the relevant non-functional foreign currencies.
+The above table shows sensitivity to a hypothetical percentage variation in the functional currencies of the Group's companies against the relevant material non-functional foreign currencies.
 The sensitivity rate used is the reasonably possible change in foreign exchange rates.
-For similar rate weakening of the functional currency against the relevant foreign currencies above, there would be comparable impacts in the opposite direction.
+For a similar rate weakening of the functional currencies against the relevant foreign currencies above, there would be comparable impacts in the opposite direction.